UrbanInstitute/ui-equity-tool/README.md

         S3, and remove most of the `update_status_json` calls.
 If you want to create a version of this script to calculate disparity scores locally and need help modifying this script to meet your needs, please reach out to us!
+        * `Dockerfile`: The Dockerfile that defines a custom Lambda container image with the requisite Python packages needed by the calculator Lambda function.
+See [here](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html) for more information on using Lambda container images.
+        * `requirements.txt` The Dockerfile installs the packages in the `requirements.txt` file in this  directory.
+We specify that we want the equity-calculator Lambda function to use this image in the `template.yml` file using the `PackageType` property and by specifying the `DockerFile`, `DockerContext`, and `DockerTag` metadata.

+      * `check_files_to_wait_on.py`: Lambda function which determines whether the user-submitted request is from the public API and, if so, whether it includes custom demographic and geographic files.
+The function looks for files with the `input-data/` prefix in the <equity_file_bucket>.
+It is the first of three files in the step function.
+To read more about the step function, see [this blog post](https://medium.com/urban-institute/building-a-public-api-for-the-spatial-equity-data-tool-4f4d83c6f7cb).

+      * `determine_uploaded_files.py`: Lambda function which determines whether the files identified in `check_files_to_wait_on.py` have been successfully uploaded to <equity_file_bucket>.
+This function checks for the identified files with the `input-data/` prefix in the <equity_file_bucket>.
+If the files have not finished uploading, the step function waits and then triggers this Lambda function again.
+This cycle repeats until this lambda function determines that all of the files have finished uploading.

       * `getstatus_and_getfile.py`: Lambda function which checks status of existing jobs and gets data for completed jobs.
 This lambda function is connected to an API Gateway with different endpoints for checking status and getting completed files.
 See `template.yml` for the exact endpoint configurations.
 This API works closely with the internal frontend API to get the status of existing jobs and get data for completed jobs.

     - `update-data/`: Updates tool data
       * `README.md`: Contains more specific instructions on exactly how to